 Help Grow the City's Tree Canopy: Plant A Tree+-

 Have you been thinking about planting a tree in your yard?
 Here is an opportunity to purchase a shade tree at a reduced price for your private yard!

 The City of Lakewood would like to help citizens purchase and have planted shade trees for their private yards to help us increase our urban tree canopy.

 The City of Lakewood will be placing an order for shade trees for the upcoming spring and fall planting seasons.
 Residents can purchase a shade tree AND have it professionally planted in their desired yard location at the same pricing that the city pays (plus applicable tax).
-Based on availability, you can choose any tree species from the extensive planting list of trees the city is planting this year.
-The 2022 price for all trees (including installation) is $329/tree.
+The 2023 price for all trees (including installation) is $385/tree.